Why You Should Visit

 The festival begins Friday evening at 5 o'clock with the Bean Supper and Auction at the Shady Valley Elementary School.
 Saturday morning join us for the community pancake breakfast at the Shady Valley Volunteer Fire Hall beginning at 7 o'clock.
 A parade through Shady Valley with floats, tractors, horses and marching bands follows at 10 a.m.

-Our free cranberry bog tours run from noon till 4 p.m. on Saturday, Oct.
-12.
+Our free cranberry bog tours and carriage rides run from noon till 4 p.m. on Saturday, Oct.
+10.

 From Nashville and Knoxville: Travel east on I-40 and I-81 East and then to Bristol.